 As openings are identified, they will be advertised to Marin agencies, including qualifications.
 Applicants will need to show support for their assignment to the team by their home agency.

-Applicants will be interviewed by current members of the IST/IMT with final selection by …………..
+Applicants will be interviewed by current members of the IST/IMT with final selection by the Incident Commanders assigned to the IMT.

 Consideration will be made both for training and experience as well as to maintain a mix of Marin agencies and disciplines.